-Following the constitutional amendment of 2010, a new law was enacted to specify the rules on the functioning of the Court under the title of the "Code on Establishment and Rules of Procedures of the Constitutional Court (Law No: 6216, dated 30/03/2011).
-The by-laws (Internal Regulation No: 2835, dated 12/7/2012) of the Court was adopted in accordance with the Law No: 6216.
+The Constitutional Court carried out its duties until 2011 according to the Law No. 2949 (dated 10 November 1983).
+Following the constitutional amendment of 2010, the aforementioned Law No. 6216 (dated 30 March 2011) was enacted to specify the rules on the functioning of the Court.
+The by-laws of the Court (Internal Regulation No. 28351, dated 12 July 2012) was adopted in accordance with the Law No. 6216.

 Under Article 149, the Constitutional Court consists of the Plenary and two Sections.
 Committees may be established to examine the admissibility of the individual applications.
 The Plenary is competent to hear the cases and applications concerning political parties, actions for annulment or objection and trials where it acts as the Supreme Criminal Tribunal.
 The Sections are endowed with the power to decide on admissibility and merits of individual applications.
 The commissions are solely responsible for decisions of admissibility of individual applications.

 The Constitutional Court examines cases on the basis of documents in the case file, except where it acts as the Supreme Criminal Court.
 Nonetheless, it may decide to hold hearings for individual applications.
 When it deems necessary, the Court also may call on those concerned and those having knowledge relevant to the case, to hear their oral submissions.
-In cases relating to dissolution of a political party, the Court shall hear the defence of the chairperson of the political party or of a proxy appointed by the chairperson, after hearing the Chief Public Prosecutor of the Court of Cassation.
+In cases relating to dissolution of a political party, the Court shall hear the defense of the chairperson of the political party or of a proxy appointed by the chairperson, after hearing the Chief Public Prosecutor of the Court of Cassation.

-4. THE DECISION MAKING BODIES OF THE COURT
+4. THE DECISION-MAKING BODIES OF THE COURT